Finding the best iPad for you can be a little tricky at times, as much like the best iPhones there is a lot to choose from.

 Stack that with four speakers that come in at 60hz, which is on par with some of the bigger Bluetooth speakers on the market, and we think this iPad 4 Air makes for a great all-rounder for a whole lot less than the iPad Pro....tempting!

-If you don't think you need the sheer power of the iPad Pro or even the iPad Air, check this one out on your search.
+If you don't think you need the sheer power of the iPad Pro or even the iPad Air, then check the iPad 9 out on your search.

 Frequently Asked Questions About iPads